Fetchinator7/sql-to-do-list/Outline.md

 Give each task a different CSS class based on if it's complete or not. (change to bootstrap later.)
 Give each task a check mark to indicate it it's done or not.

-Make a router and pool module so I can get a better idea of how they work.
+Confirm the user has filled in every box before submitting.

 ## My stretch goals:
 ## Realistic:
 Assign an optional "tag" parameter.
 Give a "notes" field to add notes about a task.
-Assign a "Priority" option for each task: None, !, !!, or, !!!
+Assign a "Priority" option for each task (None, !, !!, or, !!! which can be changed by clicking a button and it rotates through those different values.)
 Assign a date/time a task should be completed.
 Set a location for a task to be completed?